chris-stephens/cryptominer/index.md

 - [EVGA 750 GQ, 80+ GOLD 750W Power Supply](http://amzn.to/2D4ZQ3t) - The GPU required about 600W to be safe, so I went with this gold-efficiency PSU.
 - [Samsung 850 EVO 500GB SSD](http://amzn.to/2D2CziG) - You could probably get by with a smaller drive, but this worked for me.
 I wanted to make sure I had enough capacity to run a full BitCoin node in the future (~160GB right now).
 - [Corsair Vengeance Blue 16 GB (2x8 GB) DDR3](http://amzn.to/2m6ii3M) - Another component that probably could have been cheaper.
 I already had this, so I decided to use it.
-- [Kill A Watt Electricity Usage Monitor](http://amzn.to/2CNkR51) - Optional eletrical outlet usage monitor.
+- [Kill A Watt Electricity Usage Monitor](http://amzn.to/2CNkR51) - Eletrical outlet usage monitor (optional).
 This will allow you to calculate how much electricity your mining rig will use.

 Total cost for me was about $960 since I already had the SSD and memory from an old project.
 You could probably cut some costs with a cheaper power supply, however the $80 CPU/motherboard combination in the list above can't be beat.
 Keep in mind that a powerful CPU isn't important, since the GPU will be doing most of the work.